7 Adding Inline Actions

 # alice <= addressbook::notify {"user":"alice","msg":"alicesuccessfully emplaced record to addressbook"}

-The text (at the bottom of the output) reports that the address book notifies (
+The text (at the bottom of the output) reports that the address book notifies (`addressbook::notify`) the user `alice` about the transaction.

-command can be used to view the actions related to the alice
+The `cleos get actions` command can be used to view the actions related to the `alice` user.

 The result of the command will be the following information: